BurakBaskir/CSCI-1250-Projects/README.md

 cd CSCI-1250-Projects

 3. Select a project folder, review its README.md, and follow the instructions provided there to run the project.

-# Example
+Example:
 Academic-Advisor_Project

-# then follow the project-specific instructions
+ Then follow the project-specific instructions.

 ## Author
 **Burak Baskir**
 [GitHub Profile](https://github.com/BurakBaskir)